Schedule 6. Data Processing Agreement

 ☒ Interested parties

-Applicants to the Controller for insurance including but not limited to applications for life and/or health insurance.
+Applicants to the Controller for life and/or health insurance.

-Should there be any conflict or ambiguity, this Agreement will take precedence over any civil law provisions between the Controller and the Processor where necessary for validity.
+Should there be any conflict or ambiguity, this Agreement will take precedence over any civil law provisions3 between the Controller and the Processor where necessary for validity.

 Section 2.
 Persons involved